 I mean, I spent years literally, you know, inviting all the singers from the opera over to my living room, giving them a cup of tea and then asking them to sing specific things into a microphone.
 And I would record them and...

 CORNISH: Which is exactly how DJs do it.

 MAZZOLI: Right.
 Right.
 You know, and I feel very close to that tradition.
 I have a lot of - drew a lot of inspiration from that.
 And I would take those audio samples and then rework them back into the live performance.

 CORNISH: What are some of the ways that the landscape is changing for composers?
 How do you make a living these days?

 MAZZOLI: For myself it's a huge combination of things.
-And I'm lucky enough to have commissions from, you know, orchestras, from string quartets, from other ensembles, from soloists.
+I'm lucky enough to have commissions from, you know, orchestras, from string quartets, from other ensembles, from soloists.
 That is a big part of my income.
 And I also do a lot of teaching.
-Privately at my home, I teach composition and also via Skype for young students around the world.
+Privately out of my home, I teach composition and also via Skype for young students around the world.

 CORNISH: You teach it online to them, basically?

 MAZZOLI: And I'm a performer.
 You know, I have my own ensemble, Victoire, and we travel around as a band.